Funding for EU students

 Research Council Studentships

-For 2023 entry, 30% of the studentships funded by UKRI (STFC and EPSRC) are available to international students.
+For 2024 entry, 30% of the studentships funded by UKRI (STFC and EPSRC) are available to international students.
 Research Council studentships are awarded by the School of Physics and Astronomy on receipt of an application for a PhD place through the online system and satisfactory interview, and do not require a separate application.
 Further information can be found at the individual research council links below.
-The initial application deadline is 8th January, 2023 for Astronomy applicants and 20th January, 2023 for Particle Physics, Nuclear Physics and Condensed Matter applicants.
+The initial application deadline is 8th January, 2024 for Astronomy applicants and 19th January, 2024 for Particle Physics, Nuclear Physics and Condensed Matter applicants.
 Applications reached after the deadline will continue to be considered until all the positions are filled.
+To ensure your application gets to the correct people and won't be held up please ensure you indicate which Institute you are applying for: Astronomy, PPT, PPE, NP, CM (hard) or CM (soft).

 Edinburgh Doctoral College Scholarships

-The Scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate, for the relevant academic year of study, approximately £17,668 per year.
+The Scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate, for the relevant academic year of study, approximately £18,622 per year (2023/24 rate).
 Subject to satisfactory progress, the Scholarship is offered for 4 years.
 Applicants should indicate on their application to study for a PhD that they wish to be considered for this Scholarship.
+To ensure your application gets to the correct people and won't be held up please ensure you indicate which Institute you are applying for: Astronomy, PPT, PPE, NP, CM (hard) or CM (soft).

 Doctoral Training Schemes